 BACK: Carolina Brights (Ranked 11/39)

-A solid example of New York Giants Hall Of Fame Starting Pitcher Christy Mathewson.
-The card features the Carolina Brights advertising reverse (Ranked 11 of 39 in terms of scarcity according to T206 Resource).
+A quality example of New York Giants Hall Of Fame Starting Pitcher Christy Mathewson featuring the Carolina Brights advertising reverse (Ranked 11 of 39 in terms of scarcity according to T206 Resource).

 “THE CHRISTIAN GENTLEMAN”